-The region's natural landscape features and associated reserves are important drawcards for regional tourism, supported through their proximity to the Great Southern Touring Route, which brings visitors north from the Great Ocean Road to the southern Grampians.
+The region's natural landscape features and associated reserves (including the Hamilton Community Parklands bandicoot enclosure) are important drawcards for regional tourism, supported through their proximity to the Great Southern Touring Route, which brings visitors north from the Great Ocean Road to the southern Grampians.
 The protection and management of these reserves and landscapes, will therefore play an important role in maximising the visitor experience and increasing regional tourism, including from international and interstate visitors.